When I first learned about investing in the stock market, I thought you could only buy individual company stocks.

 - Tips for a solid investing strategy

-Index funds are portfolios of stocks or bonds wrapped into a single fund that tracks a broader market index.
+An index fund is a portfolio of stocks or bonds wrapped into a single fund that tracks a broader market index.
 For example, you can’t directly invest in the S&P 500, but you can buy shares of an index fund designed to track the companies in the S&P 500.

 Since there’s relatively little management needed after index funds are created, they are considered passively managed.
 These investments tend to be lower risk, lower cost, and produce pretty nice returns as far as passive investments are concerned.